 This difference in processing power is unlikely to impact the device’s ability to stream content from a service like Netflix, but it will definitely have an impact on apps like Kodi and Plex as they need the device’s processor to render different media files.
 Games might also be affected.

-Another difference to watch out for is 4K, HDR, and Dolby Atmos support.
-Xiaomi’s Mi Box S, for instance, can handle 4K and HDR but does not support advanced surround sound formats.
+One more difference you should keep an eye out for is whether you have 4K, HDR, and Dolby Atmos support.
+The Xiaomi Mi Box S, for example, can handle outputs in both 4K and HDR, but it doesn’t support any advanced surround sound formats.

 Is Android TV right for me?

-A Smart TV with the Android TV OS is an excellent choice if you’re looking for a modern interface and intuitive navigation.
+Finally, a smart TV with Android TV OS is one of your best options if you’re looking for a modern interface with intuitive navigation controls.

 - The best streaming devices for 2020